Alico, Inc. (ALCO) Shareholder - GuruFocus.com

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities that purchased or otherwise acquired Alico ( ALCO) securities between February 4, 2021 and December 13, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities that purchased or otherwise acquired Alico (NASDAQ: ALCO) securities between February 4, 2021 and December 13, 2022, for violations of the Securities Exchange Act of 1934.
 Alico, operates as an agribusiness and land management company in the U.S.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Alico.
 Shareholders who want to act as lead plaintiff for the class must file their papers by April 17, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.